As17-01/LungTissues/CourseWork.md

 ### Training setup

-I train each model with batch size of 64 images using torch.optim.Adam for 500 epochs.
-The learning rate is set to 0.0005 for all datasets.
-To avoid overfitting there is an early stopping of the training process - if the validation loss was larger by 0.001 for 10 epochs than the best validation loss.
-For the loss function I used binary cross entropy, while also reporting accuracy and ROC AUC metric.
+In this study, each model was trained using a batch size of 64 images.
+The training process was carried out using the Adam optimization algorithm.
+This process was repeated for 500 epochs.
+The learning rate was set at a constant 0.0005 across all datasets.
+To prevent overfitting and decrease the total learning time, an early stopping mechanism was implemented.
+If the validation loss has increased by more than 0.001 over the best previously recorded validation loss for 10 epochs, the training process was stopped.
+The model's performance was evaluated using the binary cross-entropy loss function, which is a popular method for binary classification problems.
+In addition, the accuracy of the model and ROC AUC were also reported.

 ### Results

-There was a total of 5 experiments with 6 different models each per dataset, which results in a total of 90 trained models.
-Most of them had similar first two convolutional layers with 6, 16 channels output and (5, 5), (3, 3) kernel sizes respectively.
-After each maximum 2d-pooling was used and RELU activation function.
-For experiment 4 two additional convolutional layers were added  with the same number of channels, but with no pooling in between.
+I conducted five experiments.
+Each experiment used six different models for each dataset.
+This means that a total of 90 models were trained.
+Most of these models had a similar structure for their initial two convolutional layers.
+The first layer had an output of 6 channels, and the second layer had an output of 16 channels.
+The kernel sizes used for these layers were (5, 5) and (3, 3) respectively.
+Following each of these layers, a maximum 2D-pooling operation was performed to reduce the size of the output and control overfitting.
+After the pooling operation, a RELU activation function was applied.
+This function helps to introduce non-linearity into the model and improves the learning process.
+For the fourth experiment, the layers were slightly altered.
+Two additional convolutional layers were included, each with the same number of channels as the initial layers.

-First, the models included traditional convolutional neural networks, which predicted target individually for each timestamp and then they averaged the results.
-Next, there were models, which utilized Liquid Time-constant layers and they predicted on sequintal data.
-And finally, I trained a few LSTM and RNN models to compare the results with.
+Firstly, the study made use of traditional Convolutional Neural Networks.
+These models predicted targets individually for each timestamp.
+This means that they make predictions based on the data available at a specific point in time, without considering the sequence of data.
+After making individual predictions for each timestamp, the results are then averaged to provide a single output.
+Afterwards, the study also included models that utilized Liquid Time-constant layers.
+In contrast to the CNNs, these models are designed to predict on sequential data.
+They take into account the order of data points and make predictions based on the entire sequence of data rather than individual timestamps.
+Finally, the study involved training a few Long Short-Term Memory and Recurrent Neural Network models.
+These models were trained and their results compared with the CNN and LTC models to identify the most effective approach.

 #### Experiment 1.

 The first experiment tested the models with a basic CNN architecture and Liquid neural networks with AutoNCP wirings.
-The most promising models for NoduleMNIST3D dataset were:
+The convolutional layers are followed by:

-**MNIST3dCNNExp1N1** - the convolutional layers are followed by three linear layers with RELU activation function of outputs (120, 84, 1).
-ACC: 0.838; ROC AUC: 0.887; Num parameters: 59405.
+**MNIST3dCNNExp1N1** - three linear layers with RELU activation function of outputs (120, 84, 1).

+**MNIST3dLiqExp1N2** - one LTC layer with 21 neurons.

+**MNIST3dCNNExp1N3** - the architecture coincides with MNIST3dCNNExp1N1 but with the different random state.

+**MNIST3dCNNExp1N4** - three linear layers with RELU activation function of outputs (60, 42, 1).

-**MNIST3dLiqExp1N5** - the convolutional layers are followed by two liquid layers with 21 and 7 neurons respectively, and RELU activation between them.
-ACC: 0.854; ROC AUC: 0.895; Num parameters: 37930.
+**MNIST3dLiqExp1N5** - two liquid layers with 21 and 7 neurons respectively, and RELU activation between them.

-**MNIST3dLiqExp1N6** - the convolutional layers are followed by one liquid layer with 30 neurons.
-ACC: 0.852; ROC AUC: 0.904; Num parameters: 53528.
+**MNIST3dLiqExp1N6** - one liquid layer with 30 neurons.

-Liquid neural networks for this experiment outperformed normal convolutional networks, however, they took significantly more time to train, despite having the smaller number of trainable parameters.

 #### Experiment 1.
 NoduleMNIST3D